sagemath/trac_to_gh/Issue 7741.md

 # Issue 7741: Can't construct a rational fraction from a symbolic one.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7741

 Original creator: hivert